p-r-m-n/esp32-61850-socket/README.md

 ## Application Example

-The image below illustrates an example application of the system:
+The image below illustrates an example application of the system, where a publisher PLC will publish some information through a ESP32 GOOSE publisher and a ESP32 GOOSE subscriber will receive the data that will be passed to the subscribing PLC:

 ![Application Example](https://github.com/p-r-m-n/esp32-61850-socket/blob/main/images/application.png?raw=true)